KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

   <img src="/assets/posts/hijacking.report/flow-chart.png" style="max-width: 450px;" />
 </div>

 - They check if there is an element with the ID `iab-pcm-sdk`: surprisingly I found very little information about this online.
-Basically it seems to be a [cross-platform tracking SDK provided by IAB Tech Lab](https://iabtechlab.com/wp-content/uploads/2021/04/Authenticated-UID-APAC-v2.0-Deck.pdf), however I don’t know anything about the relationship between Meta and [IAB Tech Lab](https://iabtechlab.com/).
+Basically it seems to be a [cross-platform tracking SDK provided by IAB Tech Lab](https://iabtechlab.com/wp-content/uploads/2021/04/Authenticated-UID-APAC-v2.0-Deck.pdf), however I don’t know enough about the relationship between Meta and [IAB Tech Lab](https://iabtechlab.com/) (e.g. [this tweet](https://twitter.com/IABTechLab/status/1519414703239438336))
-- If no element with the ID `iab-pcm-sdk` was found, the Meta's apps create a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js), which is the source code for the Meta tracking pixel
+- If no element with the ID `iab-pcm-sdk` was found, the Meta’s apps create a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js), which is the source code for the Meta tracking pixel
 - It then finds the first `script` element on your website, and inserts Meta’s JS script right before yours, **injecting the Meta Pixel onto your website**
-- Meta's apps also query for `iframes` on your website, however I couldn't find any indication of what they're doing with it
+- Meta’s apps also query for `iframes` on your website, however I couldn’t find any indication of what they’re doing with it

 ## Proposals

 ### For Apple

-Apple is doing an excellent job building their platform with the user's privacy in mind.
+Apple is doing an excellent job building their platform with the user’s privacy in mind.
 One of the 4 privacy principals

 > **User Transparency and Control:** Making sure that users know what data is shared and how it is used, and that they can exercise control over it.